arranf/arranf.github.io/docs/cv/README.md

 <WorkHistory-Block title="Miscellaneous">

-I maintain a number of open source Rust libraries and tools including applications for parsing D&D dice roll strings, building a search index for a static site, adding IP addresses to AWS EC2 instances, parsing and decoding Hearthstone deck strings, and removing markdown syntax from a string.
-I also have my own gitops powered home Kubernetes cluster.
+I maintain a number of open source Rust libraries and tools including applications for parsing D&D dice roll strings, building a search index for a static site, adding IP addresses to AWS EC2 instances, parsing and decoding Hearthstone deck strings, and removing Markdown syntax from a string.
+I also have my own gitops powered Kubernetes cluster.

 </WorkHistory-Block>